JettIsOnTheNet/Python-Roku/README.md

-# Python-Roku-Remote
+# Roku-Remote - Python - Ruby - Swift
-This program is a simple command-line utility for sending remote control commands to a Roku TV, made for automation of the TV from anything that can run Python.
+This program is a simple command-line utility for sending remote control commands to a Roku TV, made for automation of the TV from anything that can run Python, Ruby or Swift.
+(Since I have ported it. ;) )

 It takes four inputs from the command line:
  - The IP address of the TV (tv_address)